Friday, March 20th

 Getting into Galleries & Exhibitions

-Kate Crankshaw, former Associate Artistic Director, and Chloë Le Pichon, former Assistant Artistic Director, of Gravers Lane Gallery
+Kate Crankshaw, former Artistic Director, Graver’s Lane Gallery & Chloë Le Pichon, former Assistant Artistic Director, Graver’s Lane Gallery

 Ready to get your artwork into galleries, exhibition spaces, or expand your revenue opportunities?

-Join Kate Crankshaw, Associate Artistic Director, and Chloë Le Pichon, Assistant Artistic Director, both formerly of Graver’s Lane Gallery, for a hands-on workshop designed to help artists confidently present their work to galleries, curators, and other potential markets.
+Join Kate Crankshaw, Assistant Gallery Director & Graphic Designer, and Chloë Le Pichon, Assistant Artistic Director, both formerly of Graver’s Lane Gallery, for a hands-on workshop designed to help artists confidently present their work to galleries, curators, and other potential markets.
 With years of experience supporting the careers of hundreds of working artists and producing numerous public exhibitions annually, Kate and Chloë bring practical, real-world insight into what galleries look for and how to make your artistic practice stand out.

 In this workshop, you’ll explore: